30) Subtraction

 This visual shows the more difficult to remember two-part bonds of 10.

-Click to download this Bonds of 10 and Doubles Desk Visual.
-This version is smaller and can be taped to the back of a ruler for discrete use by students who are older or self-conscious about using visual supports.
-The bonds of 10 are dark blue to cater for student who are adverse the the chapter colour of pink.
-It are also contains the most difficult to remember double bonds.
+This visual is smaller and can be taped to the back of a ruler for discrete use by students who are older or self-conscious about using visual supports.
+It also contains the most difficult to remember double bonds.

 Progression